webdevelopers-eu/z-template/README.md

 object as the event's detail property, which contains two properties: data and value.

+- `detail`: The detail object.
+It contains following properties:
-- data: The data property holds the current value of the variables.
+    - `data`: The data property holds the current value of the variables.
-- value: The value property contains the value of the command that triggered the event.
+    - `value`: The value property contains the `VALUE` of the command.
+    - `arguments`: The array of optional arguments specified in `z-var` attribute.

 Syntax: